KannonZenetism/zenetism-field-physics/structural-neuroscience/SN10-developmental-dynamics-and-the-stabilization-of-cognitive-architecture.md

 **Pathology is coherence depletion.** When \( dI_c/d\tau < 0 \) is sustained to the point where the architecture loses its generative function — where the characteristic operators can no longer produce structural gain — the condition crosses from distortion into pathology.

-The diagnostic distinction matters: distortion requires environmental correction (remove the suppressive conditions, provide the cost shelter).
-Pathology requires coherence replenishment (the SN06 recovery protocols).
+The diagnostic distinction matters: distortion primarily requires environmental correction (remove the suppressive conditions, provide the cost shelter).
+Pathology requires active coherence replenishment (the SN06 recovery protocols) and may also require environmental correction.
 Treating distortion as pathology — medicating the expression without addressing the conditions that distort it — is itself an entropic operation.

 ---